The Most Common Times for Employees to Get a First and Last Paycheck

-When can you expect to get paid after starting a new job?
-Will you get paid right away or is there a lag time?
+When you receive your first paycheck depends on the timing of the company's payroll and when you start employment.
 Most employers pay their employees on a weekly or biweekly (every other week) basis.
 Some employers pay monthly; other employers pay on set dates, for example, on the 1st and 15th of every month.
-When you receive your first paycheck depends on the timing of the company's payroll and when you start employment.

 Payroll checks may be issued at the end of each pay period worked, or there may be a lag and your paycheck may be issued a week or two (or longer) after you begin work.
 At the latest, you should be paid by the company's regular pay date for the first pay period that you worked.

 If you’re not advised about pay day during orientation or when you complete your new employee paperwork, check with your manager or the human resources (HR) department to get the details.

 Also, some states have payday requirements that regulate when employees must be paid.